oracle/terraform-provider-oci/website/docs/d/limits_limit_definitions.html.markdown

 * `scope_type` - Reflects the scope of the resource limit, whether Global (across all regions), regional, or availability domain-specific.
 * `service_name` - The service name of the limit.
 * `supported_quota_families` - Supported quota family names for creation of quota policy.
-* `supported_subscriptions` - An array of subscription types supported by the limit. e,g The type of subscription, such as 'SAAS', 'ERP', 'CRM'.
+* `supported_subscriptions` - An array of subscription types supported by the limit.
+For example, the type of subscription, such as SAAS, ERP, or CRM.